 - Constraints in the form of consistent style leave space for creativity and progress

-- You can replace the ‘self-discipline’ with the 4 laws of habit formation: make it visible; make it attractive; make it easy; make it satisfying
+- Replace ‘self-discipline’ with the four laws of habit formation: make it visible; make it attractive; make it easy; make it satisfying

 - Life